bartvanhoey/BlazorWasmJwtWebApiToDocker/README.md

 A **step-by-step guide** on **containerizing** a **Blazor WebAssembly** and a **.NET Web API with JWT Authentication**.

-## Goal: Instantly Get the Latest Project Status with a Single Command

 At the time of this writing, I was working on a project in which a **.NET Web API** was consumed by a **Blazor WebAssembly** application.

-**Dockerize** the complete project, so that **project owners can always see the latest status** of the project, by just entering a single ``docker compose up`` command via the Terminal.

-This journey was more difficult than I expected and that's why I decided to write an article about it—**to organize my thoughts and provide a reference for others** who may encounter the same problems.

-## Description

 The API is protected by **JSON Web Tokens authentication (JWT)** and both the **Blazor WASM app** and the **.NET Web API** had a reference on the same **Shared Class Library**.

 In the accompanying **GitHub Repo**, in the Start folder, you find the same setup of a **.NET Web API protected by JWT authentication** where the API is consumed by a **Blazor WebAssembly application**.

-In the End Folder you find the final version, after all the steps are implemented.
+In the **End Folder** you find the **final version**, after all the steps are implemented.

 To focus on the **Project's Containerization** and keep things simple, **only the Register and Login functionality** are present.

+## Goal: Instantly Get the Latest Project Status with a Single Command

+**Dockerize** the complete project, so that **project owners can always see the latest status** of the project, by just entering a single ``docker compose up`` command via the Terminal.

+This journey was more difficult than I expected and that's why I decided to write an article about it—**to organize my thoughts and provide a reference for others** who may encounter the same problems.

 ## Requirements